 New customers are often required to pay a deposit when opening a new account.
 The new meters are built to work with prepayment programs.
 Soon, new customers who enroll in the prepayment program will be able to avoid paying a steep deposit.

 With the new meters, EPUD will be able to offer more flexibility in how and when you pay your bills, allowing you to tailor your account to fit your budget and lifestyle.

-Residential customers can expect to receive a new meter (or meters, if you currently have more than one) as meter exchanges continue over the next 12 months.
-During the exchange, we will replace existing meters with new meters that are compatible with our new, developing grid management system.
-No fee is charged to upgrade your meter(s).
+Most residential customers have already received a new meter (or meters, if you have more than one).
+During the exchange, we replaced the existing meters with new meters that are compatible with our new, developing grid management system.
+No fee was charged to upgrade your meter(s).

 No. You do not need to be at home for the meter exchange; however, the meter technician must have safe, clear access to the meter.
-If a pet, locked gate, or other issue prevents access, call National Metering at (541) 284-1375 and leave a message.
-They will return your call within two business days to schedule an appointment.
+If a pet, locked gate, or other issue prevents access, call EPUD at (541) 746-1583 and leave a message.
+We will return your call within one business day to schedule an appointment.

 Yes.
 In order to safely remove and replace your existing meter(s), your power will be turned off momentarily.
 In most cases, it will be off for just a few minutes.

 No. There are no additional fees to customers for upgrading to smart meters.

 Most residential meters will transmit data once hourly.
 The total transmission time or “time on” per 24-hour period typically ranges from 1.2 seconds to two minutes.